-Birthplace of World & Olympic Alpine Ski Champion Bernhard Russi, and site of an Alpine training barracks for the Swiss army, Andermatt has also earned its well-deserved pedigree amongst advanced freeriders who come to tackle the gnarly flanks of the iconic Gemsstock which looms above the end of the village's main street.
-Less experienced visitors are nevertheless also warmly welcomed and are catered for at all of the, albeit non-linked, local and regional ski areas covered by the resort's Gotthard-Oberalp area lift pass.
+Home of an Alpine training barracks for the Swiss Army, Andermatt has also earned its well-deserved pedigree amongst advanced freeriders who come to tackle the gnarly flanks of the iconic Gemsstock which looms above the end of the village's main street.
+Less experienced visitors are nevertheless also warmly welcomed and are catered for handsomely with the opening up of the Sedrun sector's cruising runs.

 Two separate local ski areas serve Andermatt, both directly accessible via ski lifts from village-level base terminals at opposite ends of the resort.